Orange County Property Division Lawyer

 Navigating a divorce and all that comes with it can be emotionally draining.
 At The Goldberg Legal Group, we understand that dividing marital assets goes beyond physical property.
 It can include business valuation and distribution, retirement accounts, and debts.
 Our knowledge of California property division laws allows us to represent your interests and reach an equitable settlement.

-Q: How Is Property Divided in a California Divorce?
+Q: How Is Property Divided in an Orange County Divorce?

 A: Since California is a community property state, all property and debt acquired during the marriage is generally considered shared property.
 Therefore, unless agreed upon before the marriage, these assets and debt are divided equally upon divorce.
 Any property acquired before marriage, after separation, or any inheritance does not need to be divided.